cb-repo/P033-KAKAPO-2A/README.md

 - **Driving Mode:** Arcade
 - **Motor Braking:** Enable
 - **Motor A:**
-    - Channel: Input 1
+    - Channel: 1
     - Reverse: False
 - **Motor B:**
-    - Channel: Input 2
+    - Channel: 2
     - Reverse: False
 - **Servo Out1:**
     - Enabled: True
-    - Channel: Input 3
+    - Channel: 3
     - Reverse: False
 - **Servo Out2:**
     - Enabled: True
-    - Channel: Input 4
+    - Channel: 4
     - Reverse: False

 ### Calibration Procedure

 Please read this section in full before initiating calibration for the first time.
-The process moves quickly once started, but becomes intuitive after your first go.
+The process moves quickly once started, but becomes intuitive after your first go around.

 Calibration settings are only saved once the entire procedure is completed.
 If you make a mistake, just power cycle the device and start again, nothing is saved until the end.

 1. Preparation
-    - Install the motors in the orientation you want.
+    - Install the motors in the orientation you want in the robot.
 This allows the system to correctly detect mapping and direction during calibration.
     - Connect the motors and radio receiver to the KAKAPO.
-Ensure the receiver is already bound to your transmitter.
+    - Ensure the receiver is bound to your transmitter.
-    - Make sure the robot is elevated or safe to move.
-It will twitch and drive during calibration.
+    - Make sure the robot is elevated or safe to move within a test-box.
+The robot will twitch the during calibration.

 2. Entering Calibraiton Mode
     - Power on the KAKAPO.
-    - Within 10 seconds, wiggle any connected input stick 20 times (must be wiggled to full forward and/or full reverse).
+    - Within 10 seconds, wiggle any connected input stick 20 times (must be wiggled full forward and full reverse).
     - Calibration will only begin if at least two valid input channels are detected and the KAKAPO is not in a fault condition.
-    - The two blue LEDs will pulse 10 times to indicate calibration mode has been entered.
+    - Both blue LEDs will pulse 10× to confirm entering calibration mode.
+    - While the LEDs are pulsing, the user must stop wiggling the stick and return all inputs to their neutral positions.
+This is what the KAKAPO will consider CENTER for the rest of the calibration.
-    - The two blue LEDs will then stay solid on to wait for the user to start the calibratrion.
+    - Once the LEDs have finished pulsing, they will remain solid and wait for the user to start the calibratrion.

 3. Drive Mode Detection.

-    This "Simon-says" process detects drive mode (Tank or Arcade), input mapping, and input inversion by moving the motors and getting the user to input that back.
-The user must then input that motion back into the remote. eg:
+    This stage uses a "Simon-says" process that twitches the motors (moves the robot in a direction) and getting the user to input that motion back on the remote.
+For example:
-        - Robot twitches forward: Tank drive, simualtaneously push both sticks forward.
-Arcarde drive, push one stick forward.
+    - Robot twitches forward: Simualtaneously push both sticks forward for tank drive, or push one stick forward for arcade.
-        - Robot twitches left: Tank drive, simualtaneously push left stick back and right forward.
-Arade drive, push one stick left
+    - Robot twitches left: Simualtaneously push left stick back and right forward for tank, or push one stick left for arcade.

-    The simon-says process is:
+    The steps for this stage are:
-    - The blue LEDs will still be solid from step 2, move any stick fully to MAX and back to CENTER to begin and both LED will turn off.
+    - Both LEDs are ON from step 2.
+    - Move any stick to MAX and back to CENTER to start.
-    - The motor movement tests has the process:
+    - The Simon-says process is:
         1. Both LEDs turn OFF.
-        2. Motor twitch in a direction (eg fwd, rvs, left, right).
+        2. Robot twitch in a direction.
-        3. One blue LED turns ON.
+        3. One LED turns ON.
-        4. Match that motion using your radio input (eg: robot moved fwd, push stick fwd)
+        4. Match that robot motion on your radio using the desired driving style.
-        5. Second LED turns ON when valid input is seen
+        5. Second LED turns ON.
-        6. Return stick(s) to center
+        6. Return stick(s) to CENTER.
+        7. Both LEDs turn OFF.
-        7. Both LEDs turn OFF and flash 3 times to confirm success
+        8. Both LEDs pulse 3× to confirm completion of current step.
-    - The process repeats for a second motion test.
+    - The Simon-says process repeats for a second direction.

 4. Motor Braking Detection

-    After drive inputs are confirmed, KAKAPO tests whether you want motor braking enabled when sticks return to zero.
+    After drive mode is confirmed, the KAKAPO immediatley enters the motor braking detection stage:

+    - Both LEDs turn OFF.
+    - Motors very quicly twitch.
-    - Motors will briefly twitch, and one blue LED turns on
+    - One LED turns ON.
-    - To enable braking, flick any input stick (doesn’t matter which) within 3 seconds.
+    - To enable braking:
+        - Within 5 seconds, move any stick to MAX.
-        - The second LED will light up
+        - Second LED turns ON.
+        - Return stick to CENTER.
+        - Both LEDs turn OFF.
-        - Motors will twitch again
+        - Motors will quickly twitch again to confirm detection.
-        - Both LEDs will pulse 3× to confirm braking is enabled
-    - To disable braking, do nothing
+    - To disable braking:
-        - Only one LED remains on
+        - Do nothing.
+        - After a timeout of 5 seconds it will automatically proceeed.
+        - Unlike braking enable, the motors will not twitch again.
-        - After timeout, both LEDs will pulse 3× and proceed
+    - Both LEDs pulse 3× to confirm completion of current step.

-5. Servo Output Mapping
+5. ESC/Servo Output Mapping

+    After motor braking is confirmed, the KAKAPO immediatly enters the ESC/servo ouput mapping stage.

-    If at least 3 valid channels are detected, KAKAPO proceeds to map the servo outputs.
-If only two channels are connected, this step is skipped.
+    To continue with this stage, at least 3 valid radio channels must be connected.
+    - For safety the KAKAPO doesnt allow the drive input channels to be mapped to the ESC/Servo outputs.
+So if only two channels are connected, this step is skipped and the outputs are disabled until the next calibration.

-    For each of the two servo outputs, you will:

-    1. See one blue LED turn on
+    This stage is very simmilar to the Simon-says detection previously used but here the servo outputs are not driven (for safety of accidentally driving a robot weapon).

+    The steps for this stage are:
+    - Both LEDs start OFF.
+    - One LED turns ON.
-    2. Push the stick you want to assign (and the direction)
+    - Push the stick (and in the direction) you want assigned to ESC/Servo Output 1.
-    3. When input is detected, second LED turns on
+    - Second LED turns ON.
-    4. Return stick to center
+    - Return stick to CENTER.
+    - Both LEDs turn OFF.
-    5. Both LEDs will pulse 3× to confirm the mapping
+    - Both LEDs pulse 3× to confirm completion of current step.
+    - The process repeats for ESC/Servo Output 2.

     You can assign:
+    - Each output to different inputs.
-    - Both servos to the same input
+    - Both outputs to the same input, in the same or opposite directions.
-    - Each servo to different inputs
-    - Reverse one or both by pushing the stick in the opposite direction
+    - Disable either or both output(s) by not pushing a stick: Allowing it to timeout simmilar to motor braking detection.

  6. Calibration Complete
-     - Both blue LEDs will pulse 10 times to indicate a successfull calibration.
+     - Both blue LEDs pulse 10× to indicate completion of calibration and the parameters are saved.
-     - Once the LED pulses are complete, the KAKAPO immediately enters Run mode using the new calibration.
+     - The KAKAPO immediately enters Normal Operation using the new calibration settings.
-     - If the KAKAPO is turned OFF before completing the calibration process, NONE of the new parameters are stored and it will revert to the previous configuraion.

-## COMMON QUESTIONS/ISSUES

-1. The outputs are jerky. *Too big of a motor, or servo, battery voltage is too low, wire gague between battery and KAKAPO is tool small*
-2. I cannot get into calibration mode.
-3. The servo output is not generating a signal
-4. The current protocol list is short.
-Are you adding more?
-Yes *(active development: PPM, SBUS, IBUS)* Future development:DShot (300/600), PWM, OneShot, Multishot
-5. Id like to power a bigger servo from the output. *We are doing what we can to implement a larger 5V/8.4V regulator for the next version of the KAKAPO.
-We are up against size issues but are doing what we can*
+     - If a weapon ESC is connected to either output during this process, please take extra caution.
+Although the outputs are disabled during this process, they are re-enabled when exiting the calibration and it could startup if you are not careful: This will depend on your radio input positions and the OFF settings for said ESC.

 ## DISCLIAMER